vjananth89/vjananth89.github.io/README.txt

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A simple landing page template for showcasing mobile apps (although it'll definitely work for other stuff if you get rid of the phone :) Lightweight, fully responsive, and built on Skel 3, Sass, and flexbox.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.